Webster Groves High School: History

 In the 1920s, a three-story section and the city's public library were added just north of this building.
-In 1925, a bond issue provided funding to completely redo the school.
-A new section was built meant specifically for seniors, children from 9-12th grade.
-This section was completed on October 6, 1927 and was named Frank Hamsher High School, after the school district's 4th superintendent, who had died in 1924.
-This new addition contained a double level auditorium, gymnasium, and 9 classrooms.
-It is referred to as the senior entrance.
-The second part of the plan involved building another new part of the school just to the south of the new section, called the junior entrance.
-The original building was used for juniors, children 6-8th grade from 1927 until 1935, when it was either torn down in 1935 or left behind the 1935 section.
-This new addition contained 28 classrooms for classes like drama and science, FACS rooms, art rooms.
-It also added the Little Theater, which was modeled after the Yale Repertory Theater of the time, and had drama and music rooms above it.
+In 1925, a bond issue provided funding to completely renovate the school.
+A new section specifically intended for senior students in grades 9–12 was completed on October 6, 1927, and was named Frank Hamsher High School, after the school district's fourth superintendent, who had died in 1924.
+This addition contained a double-level auditorium, gymnasium, and nine classrooms, and is referred to as the senior entrance.

+The second part of the plan involved constructing another section south of the new building, called the junior entrance.
+The original building was used for junior students in grades 6–8 from 1927 until 1935, when it was either demolished or left behind the 1935 section.
+This new addition contained 28 classrooms for subjects such as drama and science, family and consumer sciences (FACS) rooms, and art rooms.
+It also added the Little Theater, which was modeled after the Yale Repertory Theater of the time, with drama and music rooms above it.

-Some time in the 1940s or 1950s, an autobody shop was built in the northeast corner of the high school property to serve auto maintenance classes.
-It was constructed as a separate building that could house small cars or large semi trucks.
-In the mid 1970's an indoor walkway was constructed between the main building and this sub-building.
+Sometime in the 1940s or 1950s, an autobody shop was built in the northeast corner of the high school property to serve auto maintenance classes.
+It was constructed as a separate building that could house small cars or large semi-trucks.
+In the mid-1970s, an indoor walkway was constructed between the main building and this sub-building.

 In 1947, the armory building behind the school was replaced by Roberts Gym, named after Charles A. Roberts, who coached and taught at the school for 39 years.
 The main entrance of this building was on the ground floor facing Bradford Avenue and led into the cafeteria.

 Howard Latta was principal from 1943 to 1968.
-WGHS was racially integrated in 1956, 2 years after Brown v Board of Education, bringing in children from Douglass High School.
-In 1966 a 2-story elevated wing was added onto the back of the building, containing many classrooms for math and world languages.
-It enclosed a large section of the courtyard, but still let students travel underneath it.
+WGHS was racially integrated in 1956, two years after Brown v Board of Education, bringing in students from Douglass High School.
+In 1966, a two-story elevated wing was added to the back of the building, containing classrooms for mathematics and world languages.
+It enclosed a large section of the courtyard while still allowing students to travel underneath it.
 The Herbert Schooling Library was donated around this time.
 Jerry Knight was principal from 1969 to 1986.
-The main auditorium within the Senior entrance is named after him.
+The main auditorium within the senior entrance is named after him.